BlakeFrei/campaign-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-whitelisting.md

 # IP whitelisting for Instance Access

-The Control Panel allows you to set up new connections to your instances by whitelisting IP addresses ranges.
+The Control Panel allows you to set up new connections to your instances by whitelisting IP address ranges.

 By default, an Adobe Campaign Classic instance is not accessible from various IP addresses.

-An IP address needs to be whitelisted for two reasons:
+Therefore, an IP address needs to be whitelisted for two reasons:

 * To allow access to the Campaign instance from this IP address
-* To connect an API to your Message Center or Marketing instance
+* To connect an API to your Message Center or marketing instance

 The video below describes how to whitelist IP addresses using the control panel.

 >[!VIDEO](https://video.tv.adobe.com/v/28726?quality=12)
-*IP WHitelisting  (03:24 min)*
+*IP Whitelisting  (03:24 min)*

 For more information on IP Whitelisting please see the [detailed product documentation]( https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).